Free-to-play: History

 In 2011, revenue from free-to-play games overtook revenue from premium games in the top 100 games in Apple's App Store.
 The percentage of people that spend money on in-game items in these games ranges from 0.5% to 6%, depending on a game's quality and mechanics.
 Even though this means that a large number of people will never spend money in a game, it also means that the people that do spend money could amount to a sizeable number due to the fact that the game was given away for free.
 Indeed a report from mobile advertising company firm SWRV stated that only 1.5 percent of players opted to pay for in-game items, and that 50 percent of the revenue for such games often came from just ten percent of players.
 Nevertheless The Washington Post noted that the developers of two such games, Supercell (Clash of Clans) and Machine Zone (Game of War: Fire Age), were able to afford Super Bowl commercials in 2015 featuring big-name celebrities (respectively Liam Neeson and Kate Upton).
 The latter, Game of War, was in fact, part of a roughly $40 million campaign starring Upton.

 Many video game publishers use the free-to-play model for the MOBA genre.

 During 2015, Slice Intelligence tracked people that bought products in mobile video games, and these players spent an average of $87 in free-to-play games.
 The highest spending per player in 2015 was in Game of War: Fire Age, where the players that bought products on average spent $550.

+In the 2020s, free-to-play models were dominated by gacha mechanics.
+Games such as Genshin Impact and Cookie Run: Kingdom saw leaps in popularity in part due to the rise in cozy games as well as the COVID-19 pandemic.
+As these games are often both free-to-play and cross-platform, they do not require specialist hardware and are accessible to players even on low-end devices.

+Other free-to-play games, such as Fortnite, saw a huge increase in active players during the early 2020s.
+Some critics suggest that its bright colors help its appeal, while others point out that, like competitors such as Roblox, it holds a variety of game styles and one-off events that retain players.
+The game is continually updated with new content and has collaborations with Hatsune Miku and South Park.
+Despite this, daily player counts on Fortnite have been dropping since 2023.